geobro1992/geobro1992.github.io/_research/chickens.md

 ### Publications and Talks
 Jacobs, L. B. Paneru, **G. C. Brooks**, A. K. Downing, J. F. Munsell, J. H. Fike, and G. Pent.
 Fast-growing broiler chickens range more in a silvopasture than a grass pasture. _in prep_

 Ulans, A., **G. C. Brooks**, and L. Jacobs.
-Environmental complexity impacts anxiety in broiler chickens depending on genetic strain and body weight. _in review_
+2024.
+Environmental complexity impacts anxiety in broiler chickens depending on genetic strain and body weight.
+Scientific Reports _in press_

 L. Evans, **G. C. Brooks**, M. G. Anderson, A. M. Campbell, and L. Jacobs.
 2023.
 Environmental complexity and reduced stocking density promote positive behavioural outcomes in broiler chickens.
 Animals 13:2074. [link](https://doi.org/10.3390/ani13132074)